isomerpages/imda-tradetrust/_solution/How It Works.md

 variant: tiptap
 description: ""
 ---
-<p>There are broadly 2 types of trade documents that you can use TradeTrust
+<p>There are broadly 2 types of trade documents that you can digitise:
-to digitise:
 <br>1. <strong>Verifiable Documents&nbsp;</strong>- these are trade documents
 that are non-transferable, such as Certificates of Origin (CoO), Invoices, and promissory notes